 Phone: +34 933 19 70 03

-The little French in Portuguese, Francesinha is a result of a crowded French population in Lisbon.
-The famous Portuguese sandwich is actually an assimilated version of Croque Monsieur.
-However, it is much bigger and as a result high in calories.
-The layers start with a slice of bread, pork, smoked sausage, beefsteak, a fried egg on top and a thick cheese sauce on top of the cover bread slice – wow!
-Although you can see Francesinha in many places, we recommend you a smaller yet a cozier place to have it.
-Have one at Petisqueria Voltaria which is a small restaurant focuses on local Portuguese cuisine.
+Translated as the little French in Portuguese , Francesinha is the result of the large French population in Lisbon.
+The famous Portuguese sandwich is actually an assimilated version of the famous Croque Monsieur.
+However, it is bigger and has a lot more added to it.
+The sandwich has two slices of bread that contain pork, smoked sausage, beefsteak, a fried egg and it is then topped off with a thick cheese sauce – wow!
+Although you can see Francesinha in many places, we recommend a smaller yet cozy place to have it.
+Petisqueria Voltaria is a restaurant that specializes in local Portuguese cuisine and a great place to try a delicious Francesinha!

 Address: Rua Afonso Martins Alho, 109, 4050-018 Porto